 Thankfully, I had all the ingredients for playdough too.
-And so, whipped up a batch, added some coloring in and handed it to the kids.
-They sprinkled the lavender on top and kneeded it in.
+And so, whipped up a batch, added some coloring in, and handed it to the kids.
+They sprinkled the lavender on top and kneaded it in.

 The children have now brought out the playdough every night before bed and have build lavender men (with the gingerbread cookie cutters), flowers out of playdough and my favorite – HEARTS!

-My daughter made one for me and said she loved playing with the lavender playdough after dinner because if helped her calm down and get ready for bed.
+My daughter made one for me and said she loved playing with the lavender playdough after dinner because it helped her calm down and get ready for bed.

 *** Note- Not all kids can tolerate the lavender smell or essential oils